pawelid/warsawjs-workshop-5-chat/README.md

 This is chat application build during [WarsawJS](https://www.meetup.com/WarsawJS/) [workshop](https://www.meetup.com/WarsawJS/events/238992698/).

 ## How to run
-You can run run server and any number of clients using:
+You can run server and any number of clients using:

     node server.js
     node client.js